 HELPING YOUR DOG RECOVER FROM A BLADDER INFECTION

 Always provide water.
-See to it that your dog always has fresh, clean water by his side and is on a wet dog food diet until the infection is gone.
-This will increase his water intake and will constantly help get rid of the bacteria in the bladder.
+See to it that your dog always has fresh, clean water by their side and is on a wet dog food diet until the infection is gone.
+This will increase their water intake and will constantly help get rid of the bacteria in the bladder.

-- Follow the medicine intake schedule on time.
-See to it that you give your fur-baby's medicines on time, that he's really swallowing those pills, and that he's getting the right doses.
+Follow the medicine intake schedule on time.
+See to it that you give your fur-baby's medicines on time, that they are really swallowing those pills, and that they are getting the right doses.
 Follow your vet's advice.

-- Have a lot of pee breaks.
-Regularly holding in urine for long periods of time can contribute greatly to making bladder infections worse.
+Have a lot of pee breaks.
+Your fur-baby regularly holding in urine for long periods of time can contribute greatly to making bladder infections even worse.
+Let your fur-baby go outside more often if possible.
+Don’t let them hold their business for many hours.
+By doing so, this can prevent an accident from taking place inside your home as well

-- Inquire about special diets and supplements.
-Changing pH levels will prevent bacterial growth in the future.
-You can also help support your fur-baby's bladder health by providing him bladder supplements but consult your vet first to make sure these supplements do not have any effects on the medications of your dog.
+Inquire about special diets and supplements.
+Changing pH levels in your fur-baby's body will help prevent bacterial growth in the near future.
+You can also help support your fur-baby's bladder health by providing them bladder supplements but always consult your vet first to make sure that these supplements do not have any side effects on any of the medications of your fur-baby.

 SUPPLEMENTS FOR BLADDER HEALTH

-When your dog has a bladder infection, he will be having a hard time urinating and may have blood in his urine.
-And because the infection irritates his organ, it increases your dog’s need to urinate.
+When your dog has a bladder infection, they will be having a hard time urinating and may have blood in his urine.
+And because the infection irritates their organ, it increases your dog’s need to urinate.

-Pet Parents® Supplements for Bladder and Kidney Support contains a branded form of cranberry extract and Pacran® that helps promote bladder health by not allowing bad bacteria to stick to the uterine walls and flushing them out to help avoid any bladder infections from happening to your fur-baby.
+Pet Parents® Bladder SoftSupps™ contains a branded form of cranberry extract and Pacran® that helps promote bladder health by not allowing bad bacteria to stick to the uterine walls and flushing them out to help avoid any bladder infections from happening to your fur-baby.

 These supplements also contain D-Mannose, a simple sugar that becomes part of the urine when consumed & then helps get rid of bacteria in the bladder to help your fur-baby stay away from urinary infections.
 It is commonly known to be effective in helping prevent infections because it attaches to the bacteria, causing them to stick to each other and preventing them from sticking to the walls of the urinary tract.

-But know that these supplements are what they are – supplemental.
-They are not meant to be used as a substitute for medications.
-Pet Parents® Supplements for Bladder and Kidney Support will favorably help ease your customer’s pet's bladder discomfort and maintain their urinary and kidney health, on his way to a happier and healthier life.
+Pet Parents® Bladder SoftSupps™ will favorably help ease your fur-baby’s bladder infections and maintain their urinary and kidney health, on their way to living a happier and healthier life.